cscwcu/workshops/success-in-computer-science/study_tips.md

 use a pencil (recommended), use a 0.7 or 0.5 lead pencil to make sure your writing is as precise as it can be.

+## Tests

+Tests are a huge part of the CS curriculum.
+Often times you'll be asked to memorize concepts, small details, and even code.
+Here are some tips for studying for tests:

+### 1.4.1: _Start Early_

+Starting early is crucial for studying for tests.
+The material you are studying is often complex and requires time to understand.
+Starting early allows you to ask questions, get help, and understand the material better.

+### 1.4.2: _A little at a time_

+Studying a little bit each day is much more effective than cramming the night before.
+Cramming can lead to stress, anxiety, and poor performance on the test.
+Studying a little bit each day allows you to understand the material better and retain it longer.

+### 1.4.3: _Practice Problems_

+Practice problems are a great way to prepare for tests.
+They help you understand the material better and give you a chance to apply what you've learned.
+Go through your previous tests, worksheets, homework and notes to find practice problems.
+If you're still struggling, ask your professor for more practice problems.

 [Back: Home](README.md) | [Next: Working on Projects](working_on_projects.md)